 My mother’s experiences informed my feminism, but I think what created it was my father’s Hollywood.
-He had a little black book where he’d keep nicknames for all the girls he and his entourage would date.
+My Dad’s assistant had a little black book where he’d keep nicknames for all the girls my father and his entourage would date.
 I was about 8 to 10 years old when I remember this.
 It was the 70’s.
 My perception of his lifestyle as a child is a parade of beautiful blonde actresses and models.
 I mean he dated Patty Hansen.
-But in this awful little black book, he and his entourage would identify the women by their negative attributes.
+But in this awful little black book, my father and his entourage would identify the women by their negative attributes.
 It was all men laughing and coming up with nicknames like pig nose, big feet, or stringy hair, for women who were physically flawless.

 They were dissecting women!
 How does your Dad reflect on this now?

 He doesn’t!
 He thinks it’s funny.
 He doesn’t see it as wrong at all.
+It was the 70’s and he was single.
 He doesn’t understand how that affects a young girl—his daughters.
-I think part of it is the complete ignorance of my Dad.
-He went through lots of women.
-Then he started going to the Playboy Mansion all the time.
+I just remember a lot of women, and then he started going to the Playboy Mansion all the time.

 Everything about Hollywood makes sense now!
 Even Bill Cosby makes sense now.
 I am NOT suggesting that your father did anything like Bill Cosby, but Cosby’s actions makes sense in the context of the Hollywood culture you are describing.

 Then Dorothy Stratten was murdered by her estranged husband and everything changed.
-She was dating my father at the time.
+She and my dad were in love.
 I do remember her as the sweetest one.
 She would spend time with us.
-She would color with us, but now that I think about that, she was only 19.
-So of course she would color!
+She would color with us.
+She planned my tenth birthday party with me.
 Then, 8 years after the murder, my father married Dorothy’s younger sister, Louise and that was surreal.
 These women seemed to fill some hole in my father.
 As I got older, I wanted no part of this culture and my Mom was glad she’d moved on.